I am Dunedin: Achievement

 Annual market research quantified the “I am Dunedin” success with positive awareness increasing from 21% in December 2001 to 29% in 2003, and later leapt to 60% and 73% positive awareness for April 2005.
 Dunedin City was the most recalled city in New Zealand, beating Wellington, Auckland and Christchurch for two years in a row.

 For seven years the city marketing’s key role was to externally promote Dunedin outside of the city to New Zealand and overseas.
 The city’s population rose incrementally from 115,000 people in 2001 to 122,000 people in 2006.

 Re-evaluation

 DCC believes that it is now time for the city marketing mandate to be reviewed in order for future campaigns to have a meaningful contribution to Dunedin’s economic and social prosperity.
 Moreover, the Council’s marketing team has been conducting a series of focus groups with community leaders to identify issues and develop a long-term marketing strategy.

-DCC also believes that “I am Dunedin” will continue to be successful and effective due to its innovative flair and the originality of branding a city and positively changing perceptions.
-The brand has no barriers, is therefore sustainable, and can be developed into a multitude of campaigns that are timely and relevant to the City of Dunedin's future promotional and communication needs.
+The Dunedin City Council projects that the “I am Dunedin” campaign will remain effective.
+They attibute this to its branding approach and its impact on public perception.
+Because the brand is designed to be adaptable, it can be integrated into future promotional and communication campaigns for the city.